-- (4) The assurance that our agents will act as responsible corporate citizens, restoring to their principals the neglected rights of ownership of stocks, and demanding that corporate directors and managers meet their fiduciary duty to their own shareholders. - (5) The establishment of advisory fee structures that meet a "reasonableness" standard based not only on rates but dollar amounts, and their relationship to the fees and structures available to other clients of the manager. - (6) The elimination of all conflicts of interest that could preclude the achievement of these goals.
+- 1. The right to have money manager/agents act solely in their principals' behalf.
+The client, in short, must be king. - The right to rely on due diligence and high professional standards on the part of money managers and securities analysts who appraise securities for principals' portfolios. - 3.
+The assurance that agents will act as responsible corporate citizens, restoring to their principals the neglected rights of ownership of stocks, and demanding that corporate directors and managers meet their fiduciary duty to their own shareholders. - 4.
+The right to demand some sort of discipline and integrity in the mutual funds and financial products that they offer. - 5.
+The establishment of advisory fee structures that meet a "reasonableness" standard based not only on rates but dollar amounts, and their relationship to the fees and structures available to other clients of the manager. - 6.
+The elimination of all conflicts of interest that could preclude the achievement of these goals.

 More than parenthetically, I should note that this final provision would seem to preclude the ownership of money management firms by financial conglomerates, now the dominant form of organization in the mutual fund industry.
-Among today's 40 largest fund complexes, only six remain privately-held.
-The remaining 34 include 13 firms whose shares are held directly by the public, and an astonishing total of 21 fund managers owned or controlled by U.S. and international financial conglomerates-including Goldman Sachs, Bank of America, Deutsche Bank, ING, John Hancock, and Sun Life of Canada.
-Painful as this separation might be, it is the single most blatant violation of the principle that "no man can serve two masters."
+Among today's 40 largest fund complexes, only 6 remain privately held.
+The remaining 34 include 13 firms whose shares are held directly by the public, and an astonishing total of 21 fund managers are owned or controlled by U.S. and international financial conglomerates-including Goldman Sachs, Bank of America, Deutsche Bank, ING, John Hancock, and Sun Life of Canada.
+Painful as such a separation might be, conglomerate ownership of money managers is the single most blatant violation of the principle that "no man can serve two masters."

 Of course it will take federal government action to foster the creation of this new fiduciary society that I envision.
 Above all else, it must be unmistakable that government intends, and is capable of enforcing, standards of trusteeship and fiduciary duty under which money managers operate with the sole purpose and in the exclusive benefit of the interests of their beneficiaries-largely the owners of mutual fund shares and the beneficiaries of our pension plans.
+As corporate reformer Robert Monks [2002] accurately points out, "capitalism without owners will fail."

-While the government action is essential, however, the new system should be developed in concert with the private investment sector, an Alexander-Hamilton-like sharing of the responsibilities.
-The task of returning capitalism to its ultimate owners will take time, true enough.
+While government action is essential, however, the new system should be developed in concert with the private investment sector, an Alexander Hamilton-like sharing of the responsibilities in which the Congress establishes the fiduciary principle, and private enterprise establishes the practices that are required to observe it.
+This task of returning capitalism to its ultimate owners will take time, true enough.
 But the new reality-increasingly visible with each passing day-is that the concept of fiduciary duty is no longer merely an ideal to be debated.
 It is a vital necessity to be practiced.

 So a lot is at stake in reforming the very nature of our financial system itself, which in turn is designed to force reform in our failed system of governance of our business corporations.
-What I've passionately advocated in these remarks is hardly widely-shared among my colleagues and peers.
-But soon, perhaps, many others will ultimately see the light.
-Only last week the idea of governance reform got encouraging support from Professor Andrew W. Lo of M.I.T., one of today's most respected financial economists:
+The ideas I've passionately advocated in this article, however, are hardly widely shared among my colleagues and peers in the financial sector.
+But soon, perhaps, many others will ultimately see the light; for example, in March 2009, the idea of governance reform received encouraging support from Professor Andrew W. Lo of the Massachusetts Institute of Technology, one of today's most respected financial economists: